 Kashkari's profile was unlikely to find much sympathy in a more politicized environment.
 He is a Republican whose last star turn had been as the Republican candidate for governor of California, losing badly to Democrat Jerry Brown.
 Before that, he had been a Goldman Sachs banker who worked in the Bush and Obama Treasury Departments leading the Troubled Asset Relief Program, the politically toxic "bailout" program passed by Congress in October 2008.

 Kashkari, in other words, had no political constituency to support him to such a senior position in government.
-Moreover, he had no obvious connection to Minnesota-he is from Ohio (in the Cleveland Fed's district) and attended college in Illinois (in the Chicago Fed's district).
-In other words, had the presidential appointment process had more public input, it is very unlikely that this non-Minnesotan, too Republican for the Democrats and too closely associated with a "bailout" for the Republicans, could have succeeded.
+Moreover, he had no obvious connection to Minnesota-he is from Ohio (in the

-67 Silber (2012, 127).
+61 Silber (2012, 127).

-68 Geithner (2014, 76).
+62 Geithner (2014, 76).